-Jeremy Allen (he/him/his) is a PhD student and Saluki alum, with a Master’s in Public Administration, and a Bachelor of Arts in Criminology and Criminal Justice from Southern Illinois University.
+Jeremy Allen (he/him/his) is a PhD candidate and Saluki alum, with a Master’s in Public Administration, and a Bachelor of Arts in Criminology and Criminal Justice from Southern Illinois University.
 His research interests include systemic racism, crime, social control, and public policy.

 Clay Awsumb is a doctoral candidate in sociology, a life-long Illinois resident from Belleville, and SIU alumnus with a B.A. and M.A. in sociology from SIU Edwardsville.
 Working in the areas of urban and community sociology, politics and culture, social justice, and state crime research, Clay researches and theorizes power, resistance, culture, governmentality, and structural violence.
 His dissertation, “Community Organizing and Organizing Styles,” aims to further understand the formative roles of community organizers’ attitudes, beliefs, and values in community mobilization, organization, action, and politics.
 While at SIUC Clay has taught Intro to Sociology and Race and Ethnic Relations.
 Clay is the recipient of the Illinois Sociological Association Graduate Student Paper Competition Award (2019), GPSC’s Outstanding Service Award (2020), and J. Mark Wehrle Dissertation Scholarship in Sociology (2020).

 Daniel Baltz is an M.A. student in Sociology.
 He graduated from Bethel University in 2012 with a B.L.A. in Sociocultural Studies with a focus in Anthropology and Third World Studies with an emphasis on Latin America.
 Daniel's research interest includes gender, race, and privilege.